 The word ‘cleanse’ normally elicits a reflexive reaction on my part, being a medical doctor, and having encountered fascinating ways in which people clean themselves out.

-It was getting excessive; my use of social media had not only taken over the free time in my day, but was also bordering on an addiction.
-Not just for me, but for society as a whole.
+It was getting excessive; my use of social media had not only taken over the free time in my day, but was bordering on becoming an addiction.

 Awareness: When Intervention is Needed

-It took a soft nudge from my son the other day – an innocent comment made that ended up knocking me off of my ‘seated position’ – to realize just how bad it had gotten.
-He had pulled off the imaginary blinders and commented on how I’m ‘always on the phone‘.
+It took a soft nudge from my son the other day – an innocent comment made that ended up knocking me off of my swivle-chair-that’s-so-perfect-for-online-scrolling seat – to realize just how bad it had gotten.
+It felt almost as if he had pulled off some imaginary blinders and commented on how I’m ‘always on the phone‘.

 Taking a Step (Or Two) Back

-So I took a deep breath in – really inhaled the will to part with my beloved virtual world – and re-evaluated how I’d tackle what I realized was a form of addiction.
+So I took a deep breath in – really inhaled the will to part with my beloved virtual world (temporarily, of course, since it’s got incredible value!) – and re-evaluated how I’d tackle what I realized was a relatively new form of addiction.

-.. and I’m guessing you know how this ended.
+.. and I’m guessing some of you can imagine how this ends.